kashregister/rrplay/README.md

-music player written in rust (work in progress)
+vim inspired music player written in rust (work in progress)